-In order to operate the motor at different velocities, use the stealthChop voltage PWM mode in the following configuration:
+To operate the motor at different velocities, use the StealthChop voltage PWM mode in the following configuration:

-'''

-en_pwm_mode = 1, pwm_autoscale = 0, PWM_AMPL = 255, PWM_GRAD = 4, IHOLD = 31

-Set TOFF > 0 to enable the driver.
+en_pwm_mode = 1, pwm_autoscale = 0, PWM_AMPL = 255, PWM_GRAD = 4, IHOLD = 31 Set TOFF > 0 to enable the driver.

-'''

 In this mode the driver behaves like a 4-quadrant power supply.
-The direct mode setting of PWM A and PWM B using XTARGET controls motor voltage, and thus the motor velocity.
+The direct mode setting of PWM A and PWM B using XDIRECT controls motor voltage, and thus the motor velocity.
 Setting the corresponding PWM bits between -255 and +255 (signed, two's complement numbers) will vary motor voltage from -100% to 100%.
-With pwm_autoscale = 0, current sensing is not used and the sense resistors should be eliminated or $150m\Omega$ or less to avoid excessive voltage drop when the motor becomes heavily loaded up to 2.5A.
-Especially for higher current motors, make sure to slowly accelerate and decelerate the motor in order to avoid overcurrent or triggering driver overcurrent detection.
+With pwm_autoscale = 0, current sensing is not used, and the sense resistors should be eliminated or be 150m Ω or less to avoid excessive voltage drop when the motor becomes heavily loaded up to 2.5A.
+Especially for higher current motors, make sure to slowly accelerate and decelerate the motor to avoid overcurrent or triggering driver overcurrent detection.